gskielian/Tech-OnBoarding-Class/Software/haskell/README.md

 - `ghc 01_hello_world.hs` - runs a haskell program

-## Run withouth compiling
+## Run without compiling

-- `runhaskell 00_hello_world.hs` - o
+- `runhaskell 00_hello_world.hs`

 ## REPL

-- `ghci` - opens a
+- `ghci` - opens a REPL

 ## linting

-- `hlint <filename>` - description
+- `hlint <filename>` - formatting hints

 ## Custom Modules

-1. create a module starting with a captial letter, and of the same name as the contained module, underscores are allowed as well
+1. create a module starting with a capital letter, and of the same name as the contained module, underscores are allowed as well

 # References and Further Reading